jvwilliams23/jvwilliams23.github.io/_pages/research.md

 <img src="/imagesjw/dispersion-overview.png"  width="70%">

 ## Image analysis/quantitative imaging
 I am interested in developing image analysis pipelines to extract metrics that describe the morphology of complex structures such as lung airways (figure below).
 Specifically, I am interested in how the structure of these organs correlates to function.
-For example, how does airway shape influence the deposition of aerosols in CFD simulations.
+For example, how does airway shape influence the deposition of aerosols in CFD simulations?
+How can we use machine learning to find new features that correlate well with organ function?

 Previously, we have developed a Python package for statistical shape and appearance modelling (<a href='https://arxiv.org/abs/2301.04416'>pyssam</a>), which can be used to analyse correlation of complex shapes over a population.